navkiran/TOPSIS-navkiran/README.md

 ## Installation
 `pip install topsis_navkiran`

 *Note the name has an underscore not a hyphen.
-If installation gives error or package is not found after installing, install as sudo*
+If installation gives error or package is not found after installing, install as sudo.*

 *Recommended - test it out in a virtual environment.*

 ## Upgrade